sammyd/iOS8-day-by-day-book/manuscript/preface.md

 This book started out life as a series of 39 blog posts, imaginatively titled "iOS8:
 Day-by-Day".
-The motivation behind the blog series was to cover the many great new features in iOS8, at a "feature-discovery" level.
-Each post introduced a feature new to iOS8, before running through the details you need to get started.
+The motivation behind the blog series was to cover the many great new features in iOS 8, at a "feature-discovery" level.
+Each post introduced a feature new to iOS 8, before running through the details you need to get started.
 Since every post has an accompanying project, it wasn't limited to regurgitating the documentation, but included experiences from actually using the new frameworks - common pitfalls, and areas not covered by the documentation.